 What Are My Options For Treatment?

 In most cases, the causes of Tinnitus are not identified by physicians.
 Fortunately, Tinnitus that is brought on by Meniere’s Disease has an understood cause and therefore can be diagnosed and treated effectively.

 In many cases, diuretics and blood pressure medication can be successful in helping to alleviate the problem.
 Some lifestyle adjustments have also been known to improve circulation.
 As a first step towards treatment, Doctors may advise their patients to cut down on their salt use.
 In extreme cases, surgery has had a beneficial effect on bringing Meniere’s Disease under control.

-Ultimately, no matter what kind of tinnitus symptoms you may be experiencing, we recommend getting diagnosed by a professional.
-If you determine that hearing aids may be a viable treatment, we have plenty of low-cost options for you to try!
+Ultimately, no matter what kind of tinnitus symptoms you may be experiencing, we recommend getting diagnosed by an Ear, Nose, and Throat specialist.
+If you determine that hearing aids may be a viable treatment, we have plenty of low-cost options for you to try.